 - It tries to return the heartbeat to normal.

-- When your heartbeat is too slow, it works as a pacemaker and sends tiny electric signals to your heart.
+- When your heartbeat is too slow, many ICDs can also work as a pacemaker and send tiny electric signals to your heart.

 - When your heartbeat is too fast or chaotic, it gives defibrillation shocks to stop the abnormal rhythm.